 Looking back at that moment in the doctor’s office, Lynne says, “I really owe my whole career . . . and I suppose my life to this man.”

-When he was a student, the astronomer Carl Sagan hated calculus.
-He believed calculus was invented by ill-meaning educators for “intimidation purposes.”
-His attitude changed only after he picked up the book, Interplanetary Flight, by Arthur C. Clarke.
-In the book, Clarke used calculus to calculate interplanetary trajectories.
+When he was a student, Carl Sagan hated calculus.
+He believed it was invented by ill-meaning educators for “intimidation purposes.”
+His attitude changed only after reading Interplanetary Flight by Arthur C. Clarke.
+In it, Clarke used calculus to calculate interplanetary trajectories.

 Show your child how learning about geometry and fractions will help them fix their bike.
-Explain to your employees how the new marketing strategy they need to execute will help further the company’s moonshot.
+Explain to your employees how mastering AI tools will make them indispensable and give them a front-row seat in shaping the company’s future.
 Rally your customers by embedding a worthy cause into the heart of what you do.

 If you do this, the student will become a learner.
 The employee will become a team member.
 And the customer will become a passionate advocate.